flutter/flutter-intellij/testing.md

   * Flutter operations work.
     * Open `flutter.yaml` and click the "Doctor" link.
   * Code completion works.
-    * Make sure analysis has completed.
-Then change `primarySwatch: Colors.` to some other color and validate that you get completions.
+    * Then change `primarySwatch: Colors.` to some other color and validate that you get completions.

 ## Project Import